Prohibited signs |

 s.
 86.19 Wis.
 Stats.

 Political/campaign signs, especially larger billboard type signs, are particularly dangerous when placed within vision areas at intersections.
 Generally, people can actively carry signs for political candidates or other purposes on sidewalks and within highway right of way, provided the signs do not obstruct views for traffic.
-If signs are so large they block views for motorists, particularly near corners, they may be removed because of the potential danger to cause crashes.
+If signs are so large they block views for motorists, particularly near intersections or curves, they may be removed because of the potential danger to cause crashes.

 Political signs should follow the general state right of way guidance for prohibited signs as stated above.
 No WisDOT permit is required so long as the sign does not exceed 32 square feet.